Amarsinh Chaudhary: Career

 Chaudhary was a civil engineer and served as government employee for short time.
 He became a Member of Legislative Assembly from Radhanpur Constituency in 1970.
 He became a junior minister under Ghanshyam Oza in 1972 and later served as minister in subsequent cabinets.
 He was elected to Gujarat Vidhan Sabha from Vyara in 1985, and was the Chief Minister of Gujarat from 1985 to 1989.
 In 1990 Vidhan Sabha elections, he lost to his namesake Amarsinh (Zinabhai) Chaudhary, an independent candidate, from Vyara (Vidhan Sabha constituency).
 Amarsinh Zinabhai Chaudhary had been elected to Lok Sabha in 1971 from Mandvi on Congress ticket.
 Amarsinh (Bhilabhai) Chaudhary later served as President of the Gujarat Pradesh Congress Committee between June 2001 and July 2002.
-In 2002, he was elected to Gujarat Vidhan Sabha from Khedbrahma constituency, and was elected leader of the Congress Legislature Party and leader of opposition in Gujarat Legislative Assembly.
+In 2002, he was elected to Gujarat Vidhan Sabha from Khedbrahma constituency, and was elected leader of the Congress Legislature Party and leader of opposition in the Gujarat Legislative Assembly.
 He died in the middle of this term.